cberes/sdn-interface-node-bug/README.md

 ## Tests

-Run [tests](src/test/java/com/example/relationshipbug/DynamicLabelsTest.java) via `mvn clean install` or via an IDE.
+Run [tests](src/test/java/com/example/sdnbug/SaveTigerThenCatTest.java) via `mvn clean test -Dtest=SaveTigerThenCatTest` or via an IDE.

+If you run `mvn clean test`, the tests may run in a different order, which may allow all of them to succeed.